Cougar: Hunting and diet

-The cougar is a generalist, hypercarnivore.
-They prefer large mammals such as mule deer, white-tailed deer, elk, moose, mountain goat and bighorn sheep.
-They will opportunistically take smaller prey such as rodents, lagomorphs, smaller carnivores, birds and even domestic animals including pets.
+The cougar is a generalist hypercarnivore.
+It prefers large mammals such as mule deer, white-tailed deer, elk, moose, mountain goat and bighorn sheep.
+It opportunistically takes smaller prey such as rodents, lagomorphs, smaller carnivores, birds, and even domestic animals, including pets.
 The mean weight of cougar vertebrate prey increases with its body weight and is lower in areas closer to the equator.
 A survey of North America research found 68% of prey items were ungulates, especially deer.
 Only the Florida panther showed variation, often preferring feral hogs and armadillos.
+Cougars have been known to prey on introduced gemsbok populations in New Mexico.
+One individual cougar was recorded as hunting 29 gemsbok, which made up 58% of its recorded kills.
+Most gemsbok kills were neonates, but some adults were also known to have been taken.
+Elsewhere in the southwestern United States, they have been recorded to also prey on feral horses in the Great Basin, as well as feral donkeys in the Sonoran and Mojave Deserts.

-Investigations at Yellowstone National Park showed that elk, followed by mule deer, were the cougar's primary targets; the prey base is shared with the park's wolves, with which the cougar competes for resources.
+Investigations at Yellowstone National Park showed that elk and mule deer were the cougar's primary prey; the prey base is shared with the park's wolves, with which the cougar competes for resources.
 A study on winter kills from November to April in Alberta showed that ungulates accounted for greater than 99% of the cougar diet.
 Learned, individual prey recognition was observed, as some cougars rarely killed bighorn sheep, while others relied heavily on the species.